blyatcolor-sudo/SkidMenu/README.md

 All keybinds can be disabled from the Info tab.

-## Saving your setup
+## Saving Your Setup

-Use Save to Profile / Load from Profile in the Config tab to not set the same settings over again in different sessions.
+Use Save to Profile / Load from Profile in the Config tab to preserve your settings across sessions.

 ## About the creator